about me

 spent more hours in bed or on the couch than I care to count.
 I am grateful to have found some

-healing, and since mid-2025, while I occasionally spend a day in bed, I feel
+healing, and since mid-2025, while I occasionally spend a day or hour in bed, I feel

 like I have my life back.

-I also read voraciously, love to feel the wind on my face as
+I read voraciously, love to feel the wind on my face as

-I bike, and am always ready to do anything that involves coffee, food, and
+I bike, and am always ready to do anything that involves coffee, food, or people.

 I stand in awe of God, who has answered so many of my impossible